 For more data on Delaware COVID cases, testing and outcomes, including demographic breakdowns, go to My Healthy Community

 Phase 2 Reopening Guidance for Child Care Programs – June 15

-The requirements child care providers must follow in Phase 2 include:
+Among the requirements child care providers must follow are:

 - Social distancing and safety requirements

 All providers must have a written plan that addresses the child care program’s prevention and response to COVID-19.
 You may use this sample plan to satisfy this requirement.
 Providers may create their own plan, but it must include the current requirements.
 The plan does not need to be submitted to OCCL, but it must be kept on the premises of the facility or home and made available upon request.

 - Families can research licensed child care programs on the OCCL website.
 This information includes hours of operation, Star level if applicable, and ages served.

 - Families looking for help finding a program can also visit the new My Child DE site to learn about options in their geographic area.